How to Find Cheap Airline Tickets for your next Flight

 If you do not live near a major airport, you might consider driving rather than flying to a major hub such as Los Angeles, Denver, Chicago, etc. to save on ticket costs.
 A two-hour drive along with parking might save you hundreds of dollars per ticket.

 Time for a Break!
-Orbitz has an Extra 15% off select Hotels Promotion Code: TRAVELNOW Expires January 29, 2017 Midnight CT - Valid on travel through September 30, 2017 and at participating Hotels.
+Orbitz has an Extra 15% off select Hotels Promotion Code: TAKEMEAWAY Expires February 26, 2017 Midnight CT - Valid on travel through September 30, 2017 and at participating Hotels.
 1 night stay minimum.

 - In a search results page, click + See more to expose the promo code field